Maui Now: LIST: Maui Road Closures This Week

 1) LAHAINA

-Lane closure on Honoapiʻilani Highway (Route 30) in the westbound direction between mile markers 19.8 and 21 on Tuesday, June 9, through Thursday, June 11, from 8:30 a.m. to 2:30 p.m., for landscape maintenance.
+Left lane closure on Honoapiʻilani Highway (Route 30) in the westbound direction between mile markers 19.8 and 21 on Tuesday, June 16, through Thursday, June 18, from 8:30 a.m. to 2:30 p.m., for landscape maintenance.

 2) WAILUKU